The Honda CR-V is a great car, but there are certain years you should avoid. Please avoid the following model years if you’re looking for a used CR-V.

 1997 was the first year that the Honda CR-V was released.
 While it had some “teething problems,” these were not unusual for a new car.

 A lot of the 1997 CR-V owners reported engine and electrical troubles.
-Therefore, it is not a good idea to buy an all-new car during its first year.
+Therefore, buying an all-new car during its first year is not a good idea.
 This is because the car will still have some kinks that need to be worked out.

 - The Honda CR-V was released in 1997 and had some “teething problems.”